by Dr. Bill Rawls

 So here’s what I recommend taking for overcoming leaky gut and other gut dysfunction – all of which can be found in my holistic gut health protocol*:

-Again, there’s no need to return to our foraging days.
-Evidence suggests that swallowing capsules with bitter herbs activates the bitter taste receptors; look for berberine and andrographis, a plant native to India that helps support bacterial flora in the gut.
+Again, there’s no need to actually return to our foraging days.
+Swallowing capsules with bitter herbs activates the bitter taste receptors; look for berberine and andrographis, a plant native to India that helps support bacterial flora in the gut.

 Aromatic bitters (bitter herb extracts in an alcohol base) have become a popular ingredient in craft cocktails, but you’ll get more bang for your bitter by squeezing a dropperful or two on the back of your tongue before every meal.
 Look for bitters that contain herbs known for helping digestion.
 That includes burdock, dandelion, and gentian root, as well as fennel seed and ginger.